 The Family Has a UK/US Connection

 Yasuda Zenjirō was the great-grandfather of Yoko Ono[xxxvii], widow of John Lennon.
-She’s an artist hated by baby boomer Beatles fans (they blame her for the band’s break up).
-Yoko Ono – no matter what your parents think of her – has been a powerful force in the world of art.
+She’s an artist hated by Boomer Beatles fans (they blame her for the band’s break up).
+Yoko Ono – no matter what your parents think of her – has been a powerful force in the world of art to this very day.